If you’ve recently moved – or are thinking of relocating – to North County, us seasoned locals would love to share a few must-knows with you.

-The Shoppes at Carlsbad is another Westfield mall, although it’s smaller than the location in Escondido and is undergoing a (long) renovation.
+The Shoppes at Carlsbad is undergoing a (long) renovation.
 You’ll find the stalwarts of JCPenney and Macy’s at that mall, plus the smaller stores you might be used to at other shopping centers.
 Many locals visit this mall for the movie theaters and Dave and Busters.

 The Forum Carlsbad is an open-air shopping destination with Anthropologie, Lululemon, the Apple Store, Sur La Table, and more; and then there’s the Carlsbad Premium Outlets, located off Palomar Airport Rd., with outlet versions of Adidas, Converse, Banana Republic, Ann Taylor, Kate Spade, Tory Burch, and dozens more brands.

 The Belly Up Tavern is Solana Beach hosts hundreds of music concerts a year, featuring national acts like Buddy Guy and Gavin DeGraw.
 There’s also the California Center for the Arts Escondido, the North Coast Repertory Theater in Solana Beach and the Moonlight Theater in Vista that put on several leading plays and musicals (think In the Heights) a year.

 How’s the Dining Scene?